Course Outline

 -

-Describe the R programming language and its environment, highlighting its applications in government data analysis.
+Describe the R programming language and its programming environment, particularly as it is used in government data analysis.

 -

-Explain fundamental concepts associated with programming in R, including functions, variables, data types, pipes, and vectors, as they pertain to public sector projects.
+Explain the fundamental concepts associated with programming in R, including functions, variables, data types, pipes, and vectors, for government applications.

 -

-Describe the options for generating visualizations in R, focusing on their utility for government reporting.
+Describe the options for generating visualizations in R for governmental reporting and analysis.

 -

-Demonstrate an understanding of basic formatting techniques using R Markdown to create structured and emphasized content for government documents.
+Demonstrate an understanding of the basic formatting of R Markdown to create structured and emphasized content for government documents.

 Google Data Analytics Capstone: Complete a Case Study